-Rossalyn Warren is a journalist and writer based in London.
+Rossalyn Warren is an award-winning journalist, writer, editor, and author based in London.

 She is also founder of Kando